Chapter 15 : Gifts and Games.

 “Sorry, I left your present at home,” Lily said.

 “Oh, don’t worry.
 It looks like you had enough to carry,” said their grandmother.
-“And we’ll see you again before the holidays, I’m sure.”
+“And we’ll see you again before the end of the holidays, I’m sure.”

 Rose and Hugo ran into the room, followed at a more sedate pace by their Uncle Charlie, who was carrying a pile of parcels.